 After receiving feedback and insight from educators in Tennessee and reviewing national exemplars in social studies education and two sets of draft standards, the State Board of Education approved on second read the new social studies standards on July 26, 2013.
-These standards will begin in the 2014-15 school year.
-Teachers with a history 7-12 endorsement or a geography 7-12 endorsement will be qualified to teach both the U.S. history and geography course and world history and geography course starting in 2014-15.
+These standards were implemented in the 2014-15 school year.
+Teachers with a history 7-12 endorsement or a geography 7-12 endorsement are qualified to teach both the U.S. history and geography course and world history and geography course.

 Tennessee's social studies standards are the result of looking to the best social studies standards in the nation.
 The academic standards of Massachusetts, California, Washington D.C., Alabama, Virginia, the American Psychological Association and others served as a model for Tennessee's revisions.
 The final product is heavily indebted to the exemplary work of source states and organizations.
 Educators in Tennessee were involved in the writing and revisions of the standards throughout the process.
 Their feedback was instrumental in the development of the new standards.

 - California Department of Education

 - Connecticut State Department of Education

 - Massachusetts Department of Education

 - South Carolina Department of Education

 - Virginia Department of Education